How-to-faang-UTCN/How-to-faang-Guide/guides/Readme.md

 - Jane street, Citadel, De shaw, IMC trading, Reinassance technologies, Radix trading, Optiver, Jump trading

 **Hot Startups**
 - These are highly successful startups which managed to get large amounts of VC funding and are spearheading current technology along with Big Tech.
+You might expect to be responsible for larger parts of the systems they are developing and gaining more information than from a normal company.
 Right now many of them are focused on AI and LLM's but there are others niches nevertheless.
 Many of them offer internships and getting into one is oftentimes harder than Big Tech, since their interviews are more niched and less predictable.
 - OpenAI, Anthropic, Lakarta AI,

 **Prestigious but not Big tech**